New England Tea Men: History

 Led in its initial season by former Charlton Athletic F.C. striker Mike Flanagan, the Tea Men won their division to much public acclaim, with Flanagan winning the league MVP award.

 Subsequent seasons proved not as successful for two important reasons.
 First, Flanagan, contracted to Charlton, remained in England (an attempt to secure him via a transfer failed, reportedly over endorsement rights).
 Second, the team was temporarily evicted from Schaefer Stadium in Foxborough, Massachusetts when the owners of Foxboro Raceway – located next door – claimed that the Tea Men's matches were causing traffic problems on racing dates.

 After spending one unhappy season at Nickerson Field on the campus of Boston University, the team reached an accord with Foxboro Raceway to play in Foxboro, but not on racing dates.
 As a result, the Tea Men had to play many Monday night matches, which caused attendance to dwindle.
 At one home game during the 1980 season, only 254 fans attended a game, an all time low for the NASL.

 After leaving New England, the team moved to Jacksonville, Florida and became the Jacksonville Tea Men.

+Media Coverage

+The Tea Men had extensive radio coverage through their existence.
+10 different stations, of which the main one was WLYN, based in Lynn, offered coverage in 1978 before it was scaled back to simply WLYN.

+WBZ-TV covered a small amount of matches on television for the first two seasons before the switch to WLVI in 1980.